Gulzaaat/Sales-and-Product-data/README.md

 - Customer segmentation by age, segment, and region offers insights into which groups are driving sales, allowing businesses to tailor marketing efforts.
 - By integrating year-over-year growth data, the dashboard offers a robust way to measure performance and project future growth potential.

+### Data sources overview

+The project is built on a diverse set of data sources (distributed across `.csv` and `.xlsx` formats) integrated into a unified data model.
+The dataset follows the classic **AdventureWorks** business scenario, simulating a global manufacturing and retail operation.

+#### 1. Sales & Transactions (Fact Tables)

+* **Sales_data.csv / Sales Order_data.csv**: These serve as the core fact tables containing granular transaction records.
+They include critical fields such as Order Numbers, Transaction Dates, Product/Customer IDs, Quantities, and Revenue metrics.
+* **Reseller_data.csv**: Provides comprehensive data on B2B sales through intermediaries (resellers), enabling a comparative analysis between direct and indirect sales channels.

+#### 2. Customer Intelligence (Dimension Tables)

+* **Customer_data.xlsx / Updated_Customer_Data.xlsx**: These files house rich demographic information, including customer gender, income levels, education, and geographic distribution.
+* **New_Customer_Data.xlsx**: Supplemental datasets for new customer acquisitions, which were consolidated with the master database during the ETL process to ensure a holistic view of the customer base.

+#### 3. Product & Catalog (Dimension Tables)

+* **Product_data.xlsx / Product_data-2.xlsx**: A detailed product catalog categorized by lines and sub-categories.
+This data was instrumental in conducting profitability analysis across different product segments.

+#### 4. Strategic Planning (Reference Data)

+* **SalesPlan.xlsx / SalesPlanNew.xlsx**: Contains strategic sales targets and quotas for the 2020 fiscal year and beyond.
+These files were vital for performing **Plan-vs-Actual (Variance) Analysis** using advanced DAX measures.

 **Author:** Gulzat Duisenbek